L3on02/ml_models_from_scratch/README.md

-# Implementing Decision Trees, Random Forests, and Gradient Boosting Trees from scratch
+# Implementing Decision Trees, Random Forests and Gradient Boosting Trees from scratch

-In this project, I will implement the basic algorithms for Decision Trees, Random Forests, and Gradient Boosting Trees from scratch, using nothing but NumPy and pandas.
-Using the sklearn library, I will compare the results of my implementations with those of the library to evaluate their performance.
+In this project, I will implement the algorithms behind Decision Trees, Random Forests and Gradient Boosting Trees from scratch, using nothing but numpy.
+In examples the performance of my implementations will be tested against a variety of datasets and ultimately compared to the performance of sklearn library's models for the same datasets.

 ## How to use